ballerina-platform/module-ballerina-io/io-ballerina/Package.md

 ![architecture](./resources/package-architecture.svg)

-The I/O package allows users to read from the console or a file.
+The I/O package allows you to read from the console or a file.
 Further, the file I/O operations can be categorized based on serialization and deserialization types such as:
 - Bytes I/O
 - Strings I/O